beAuthentic/ac-blog/docs/content/_posts/2022-07-16-power-asking-right-questions-classroom.md

 ---
-title: "The Power of Asking The Right Questions In A Classroom"
+title: "The Power of Asking The Right Questions in a Classroom"
 category: Edison_Luu
 color: c9
 tags: questions strategy engagement